great-expectations/great_expectations/docs/how_to_guides/miscellaneous/how_to_write_a_how_to_guide.rst

 **Additional notes**: This section covers errata that would be distracting to include in Steps.
 It’s fine for it to be empty.

 **Additional resources**: Additional resources, usually external (i.e. not within the Great Expectations documentation) and usually shown as a list.
 To avoid link rot, please use this section sparingly, and prefer links to stable, well-maintained resources.

+Code-heavy vs process-heavy guides
+##################################

+Broadly speaking, there are two kinds of How-to Guides: code-heavy and process-heavy.
+All guides are about following a specific sequence of steps.
+In code-heavy guides, most or all of the steps are expressed in technical syntax: code snippets, JSON or YAML objects, CLI commands, etc. In process-heavy guides, many of the steps are things that must be done manually.

+Most guides are code-heavy.
+Because it's about writing, this guide happens to be process-heavy.

+When writing a guide that could go either way, please prefer code-heavy, since they tend to make for better replication.

+Indentation, bolding, and code blocks
+#####################################

+**For code-heavy guides**

+- Treat the first sentence of each step like a header.
+	- Use short, complete, imperative sentences: ("Paste the YAML snippet into your config file", "Run great_expectations init")
+	- Header text should be **bold**.
+	- Avoid links or inline code, since RST files do note support nesting them within bolded text.
+If your header must include text that would normally be a link or inline code, please repeat it in the body text, and use a link or code block there.
+- Indent content within steps.
+- Any time the user needs to do something, it should be in a code block.
+	- Please follow this convention even if the text in the code block is somewhat redundant against the text of the step.
+	- Clear, sequential code blocks are easy for the eye to follow.
+They encourage a health copy-and-modify development pattern.
+- All of these styles are modeled in the :ref:`How-to guide template file <how_to_guides__miscellaneous__how_to_template>`.

+**For code-heavy guides**

+- Do not separate headers or bold first sentences.
+- Avoid big blocks of text without visual cues for how to read it.
+Indentation and sub-bullets are your friends.
+- When including a code block, please follow the same conventions as for code-heavy blocks.
+- All of these styles are modeled in the this rst file.

 Additional Resources
 --------------------